 Day 10: (Aug 10)

-Our group will be transferred to the airport to fly from Medellin to the coastal colonial city of Cartagena.
-After checking into our hotel, we will have a guided tour around the historic walled city, with its horse-drawn carriages and vibrant street life such as the colorful palenqueras—Afro-Colombia fruit-sellers dressed in rainbow-hued costumes.
-Other highlights include inquisition palace and San Pedro Claver convent.
+Our group will transfer to the airport to fly from Medellin to the coastal colonial city of Cartagena.
+After lunch, we will have a very brief optional “get-your-bearings” guided tour around the historic walled city, with its horse-drawn carriages and vibrant street life such as the colorful palenqueras—Afro-Colombia fruit-sellers dressed in rainbow-hued costumes.
+The rest of the afternoon is free for exploring at leisure.
 Overnight in Cartagena.

 Day 11: (Aug 11)